dewaka/dewaka.github.io/_posts/2021-04-08-linux-mint-hibernate.md

 Then update grub with command `sudo update-grub`.

-## Add to power menu
+## Power menu

 Now you should be able to hibernate with `systemctl hibernate`.

 However the power menu in Linux Mint doesn't show the Hibernate option.

 For that I needed to add the following policy[^forum] to `/etc/polkit-1/localauthority/90-mandatory.d/enable-hibernate.pkla`.